fperezfrancisco/machine-learning-ai/README.md

 # machine-learning-ai

-Machine Learning Project in CS 188 at UC Berkeley
+Machine Learning Project in CS 188 at UC Berkeley.
-Here we look at Neural Networks, Non-Linear Regression, and Classification of Numbers and Languages
+Here we look at Neural Networks, Non-Linear Regression, and Classification of Numbers and Languages.